wearsunscreen/viple/README.md

 ## To Do
 * Line mode, let navigate to any square
 * Level description
-* Multiple Levels
-** Level One - horizontal brick out
+* Add IsGameWon to Level interface
-** Level Two - h and v brick out
+* Level Two - h and v brick out
 * Scaler to animate gems
 * Fader to animate disappearing gems, bricks